Snaking its way between modern buildings and bustling streets, an ancient aqueduct stands as a silent reminder of Rome's engineering brilliance.

 When natural obstacles like valleys or rivers stood in the way, the Romans demonstrated yet another technological marvel: the siphon.

-Through the principle of atmospheric pressure, inverted siphons allowed water to flow uphill temporarily, surmounting geographical obstacles that would have stymied less advanced societies.
+Through the use of gravity and hydraulic pressure, inverted siphons allowed water to flow uphill temporarily, surmounting geographical obstacles that less advanced societies could not.

-And when it came to distributing this water, Roman engineers used a distribution tank called a "castellum divisorium," a marvel of both engineering and fair division, ensuring that different parts of the city received an equitable share of the vital resource.
+When it came to distributing this water, Roman engineers used a distribution tank called a castellum divisorium, a marvel of both engineering and fair division, ensuring that different parts of the city received an equitable share of the vital resource.

 Its lengthy channel incorporated a mix of tunnels, surface channels, and elevated arches, a showcase of the diverse engineering solutions the Romans had perfected over time.